 When 91% of B2B professionals say webinars are their favourite type of content to engage with, you better pay attention.
 The problem with webinar marketing is it’s time-consuming and expensive to hold regular live events, but here’s the thing: you don’t need to hold regular events.

 Instead, you can create a single webinar, a few or as many as you decide necessary and automate them to play at regular intervals.
-This has been one of our most successful inbound marketing strategies here at Venture Harbour and you can fund out how to do it in our guide to automated evergreen webinars.

 #7: Quotes & proposals